lefos987/generator-ghurt/angular/README.md

 Contain all the necessary file for tests.

  - karma: karma config files
  - unit: unit test scripts.
-Generaly, we respect the same structure as src/app.
+Generaly, we mirror the structure of src/app.
  - e2e: end-to-end test scripts

 ## Grunt tasks

 This repo is configured to work with Grunt.
-The basic task are already set, here is the list of different tasks programmed.
+The basic tasks are already set.
+Here is the list of what is available.

 ### develop
 Develop is the task to run during the development process.
 It keeps watching the changes and update the dist folder to keep the evironment up to date.

- - Style: compile SASS and concat all styles in app.css
+ - Style: compile SCSS and concat all styles in app.css
  - Scripts: concat all script in app.js then pass the unit tests
  - Templates: combine them all in a js script

-The task use livereload, so at every change the page will be reloaded in your browser.
+You can have Livereload, so at every change the page will be reloaded in your browser.
+Just run our grunt server task before running grunt develop.

 ### test
 Run karma and coverage

 ### server
-Create a simple HTTP server for the dist folder.
+Create a simple connect web server for the dist folder.
 The page should open automatically in your browser.

 ### report
 Run ngDocs to generate the documentation, then plato and coverage to generate reports.